-The W25Q32FW can be reset to the initial power-on state by a software Reset sequence, either in SPI mode or QPI mode.
+The W25Q32FV can be reset to the initial power-on state by a software Reset sequence, either in SPI mode or QPI mode.
 This sequence must include two consecutive commands: Enable Reset (66h) & Reset (99h).
-If the command sequence is successfully accepted, the device will take approximately 30uS (tRST) to reset.
+If the command sequence is successfully accepted, the device will take approximately 30uS (trst) to reset.
 No command will be accepted during the reset period.

-For the 8-pin and TFBGA package types, W25Q32FW can also be configured to utilize a hardware /RESET pin.
+For the WSON-8 and TFBGA package types, W25Q32FV can also be configured to utilize a hardware /RESET pin.
 The HOLD/RST bit in the Status Register-3 is the configuration bit for /HOLD pin function or RESET pin function.
 When HOLD/RST=0 (factory default), the pin acts as a /HOLD pin as described above; when HOLD/RST=1, the pin acts as a /RESET pin.
 Drive the /RESET pin low for a minimum period of ~1us (tRESET) will reset the device to its initial power-on state.
 Any on-going Program/Erase operation will be interrupted and data corruption may happen.
 While /RESET is low, the device will not accept any command input.

-If QE bit is set to 1 on the 8-pin packages, the /HOLD or /RESET function will be disabled, the pin will become one of the four data I/O pins.
+If QE bit is set to 1, the /HOLD or /RESET function will be disabled, the pin will become one of the four data I/O pins.

-For the SOIC-16 package, W25Q32FW provides a dedicated /RESET pin in addition to the /HOLD (IO3) pin as illustrated in Figure 1b.
+For the SOIC-16 package, W25Q32FV provides a dedicated /RESET pin in addition to the /HOLD (IO3) pin as illustrated in Figure 1b.
 Drive the /RESET pin low for a minimum period of ~1us (tRESET) will reset the device to its initial power-on state.
 The HOLD/RST bit or QE bit in the Status Register will not affect the function of this dedicated /RESET pin.
-There is an internal pull-up resistor for the dedicated /RESET pin on the SOIC-16 package.
-If the reset function is not needed, this pin can be left floating in the system.